RTL (Hungarian TV channel): Cool

 In 2007, Cool launched a series of topical shows produced by the channel, such as Cool Live and Cool Night, featuring younger hosts lent to Cool by RTL Klub.
 The earlier is a youth lifestyle show, and the latter is an adult show including interviews with Hungarian porn stars and producers, as well as occasionally shown soft-core video clips.
 As of 29 September 2013, these talk shows are cancelled.

-In 2009, Cool purchased the airing rights of the successful Hungarian version of Whose line is it anyway?, Beugró.
+In 2009, Cool purchased the airing rights of the successful Hungarian version of Whose Line Is It Anyway?, Beugró.

 On 30 August 2010, Cool rebranded, opening for a wider audience.
 Since then the channel airs mostly crime procedurals like the CSI franchise, Bones, Castle, Cobra 11, The Mentalist, etc. The move was successful because as of July 2012, Cool TV is the third watched commercial TV channel, and most watched cable channel in Hungary (target audience 18–49, prime time 19.00-23.00), beating main competitor Viasat 3.

 On 1 December 2014, Cool rebranded to its current ident package, and from 1 January 2015 onwards, the channel is available in HD too.

 Film+

 Film+ was launched on 15 September 2003, the same time as Cool.
 The channel airs movies which previously aired on RTL Klub 24/7.
 According to the 2012 Hungarian television ratings, Film+ is the third-most-watched cable channel in Hungary.
 Due to the early success of the channel, the parent company launched Film+ 2, which aired movies in the same fashion as Film+, but it closed on 3 July 2017 to make way for RTL Gold, a channel which airs old episodes of RTL Klub's old game shows and talkshows.

 The channel is available in HD since New Year's Day 2015.

+Film+ rename Mozi Klub 15 december 2023.